pmckelvy1/jQueryLite/README.md

 # jQueryLite

 JQueryLite is a custom implementation of the popular javascript library jQuery.
-It contains many of the core features of jQuery, and fully useable for simple DOM manipulation.
+It contains many of the core features of jQuery, and is fully useable for simple DOM manipulation.

 ## Features